tarushi98/Generating-Images/README.md

 # Generating-Images

 Used Image Data Generator to create n number of Images.
+Images created generally have lines and white spaces.